AndreaCrotti/paint/README.md

 This algorithm (inspired from the flood-fill algorithm) moves in the 4 cardinal directions recursively until every part of the image with the same colour has been discovered.

+### Testing

+Tests are written with a mix of `core.test` and `clojure.test.check` generative tests.
+Properties of the system that can for example be tested like this could be for example:

+- a new img has all white pixels
+- clearing an existing image is the same as creating a new one withe the same dimensions
+- every operation is idempotent, so running it more than once on the same image doesn't change that image

+There are many different generators composed together to accomplish that, a particuarly interesting is `gen-image`, which allows to generate random images, which however still satisfy the general properties of the system (rectangular matrix and containing colours represented as keywords).

+    (gen/sample gen-image)
+    ([[:O]] [[:G]] [[:A :E :T] [:S :A :T]] [[:J :W] [:F :X] [:T :J]] [[:C :O :B :S] [:K :B :V :R] [:P :K :O :A]])

 ## License